Rebxxt/Rebxxt/README.md

 - 👋 Hi, I’m @Rebxxt
 - 👀 I’m interested in web and game develop
-- 🌱 I’m currently learning Angular and TypeScript.
-Also I learned C++ on stepik courses by Computer Science Center.
+- 🌱 I’m currently learning Angular and TypeScript
 - 💞️ I’m looking to collaborate on (idk mb ts projects)
 - 📫 How to reach me @rebxxt in telegram and VK

+Who can help to design this page?

 <sub>I will change this README after learning english</sub>
 <!---